 Includes content of Math 128 with the addition of vectors in n-space, subspaces, homogeneous systems, linear independence, rank, and dimension.
-Pre-requisite: MATH 105 or 107 MATH 130 Technical
+Pre-requisite: MATH 105 or 107

-Mathematics
+MATH 130 Technical Mathematics

-A review of whole numbers, fractions and decimals using U.S. measurements.
-The application of ratio and proportion, direct measure, perimeter, area and volume with a construction emphasis.
+Mathematics 2 Credits A review of whole numbers, fractions and application of ratio and proportion, direct measure, perimeter, area and volume with a construction emphasis.